 Since the year iProov was born, the issue of online authentication has only become more pressing at every level.
 We meet an entrepreneur who is unafraid of the challenge of stopping them.
-We sit down with Andrew Bud, founder and CEO of iProov, a company that is shifting the way we verify people, which is something, he hopes, will create a safer world.
+We sit down with Andrew Bud, founder, and CEO of iProov, a company that is shifting the way we verify people, which is something, he hopes, will create a safer world.

 Andrew Bud, (AB): The very architecture of the industry has fundamentally changed.
 Until perhaps ten years ago, the tech world was dominated by the twin axes of enterprise software vendors and telcos.
 Telcos, in particular, had enormous power as the gatekeepers to the connected world.